 - Significant increase in bounce rate

 - Some functions like e-commerce might show incorrect data

 All of those issues happen because if the user doesn't accept Google Analytics cookies, he is considered as a new user on each page view.
 This results in the issues discussed above.

 How can this be fixed?

 Option 1: Activate Google Consent mode

-Google Analytics implements a special mode where no cookies are set.
+Google Analytics implements a special mode where no cookies are set by default.
 As a result, privacy regulations are not violated and most of the Google Analytics functions will work properly.
 Google Consent mode has some drawbacks since it's kind of a workaround, only aggregated information about visitors is collected.
 Check out our blog post about Google Consent mode for more information on how it works.
 We also have some instructions on how to implement Google Consent mode properly.

 Options 2: Keep all Google Analytics cookies

 CookieScript offers an option to just keep all Google Analytics cookies no matter if a user consents to cookie usage.
 Although this might look like a privacy regulation violation, some other Consent Management Platforms use this by default to avoid issues with Google Analytics data.